jonsabbagh1992/data_modelling_with_postgresql/README.md

 How to Run
 =====================

+You will need to set up you PostgreSQL environment locally and configure the create_database() function in create_table.py to your environment.

 Simply run the **run.sh** on a unix command line.
 It will reset the tables and load the JSON logs in the PostgreSQL database.
 Enjoy!